timelapseplus/VIEW-documentation/source/includes/_cameras.md

 On the VIEW in the time-lapse setup menu, the Destination must be set to SD card.
 Insert an SD card into the VIEW for this option to appear.
 This is required because a limitation in the Sony firmware prevents it from being able to save to the camera's card while it's connected via USB.

 The Sony A7RII needs longer intervals due to the large file size if using USB.
-14 seconds should be good -- shorter might be possible.
-Other Sony cameras seem to do ok at 6-8 seconds for a minimum interval.
-With the Wifi interface this is not an issue.
+8 seconds should be good -- shorter might be possible.
+Other Sony cameras seem to do ok at 4-5 seconds for a minimum interval.

 ### 3rd generation Sony Alphas